Even before I could read, I decided to write a book.

 Timothy Findley believed this book of “mine” to be a masterpiece.
 “It tells the story of an individual who is willing to give up its life for a carrot stick,” he said.

-I do still draw much of my inspiration to write from other people’s stories, but now I can distinguish between authoring and plagiarising!
+I do still draw much of my inspiration to write from other people’s stories, and I remain fond of stories about trouble-makers (though Peter preferred lettuce, beans and radishes).
+But now I can distinguish between authoring and plagiarising!